remnrem/luna-doc/docs/vignettes/rcox.md

 (10).

 We can now perform the same DFT/FFT analysis using Luna.
-Although the DFT/FFT is core to many methods (and so is implemented internally within Luna) there is no formal command that lets users apply the DFT directly to signals in an EDF.
-In practice, Luna uses Welch's algorithm (in [`PSD`](../ref/power-spectra/#psd)) or multi-tapers (in [`MTM`](../ref/power-spectra/#mtm)), either of which are generally superior for sleep EEG data, as _C&F_ note.
+Although the DFT/FFT is core to many methods, in practice Luna uses Welch's algorithm (in [`PSD`](../ref/power-spectra/#psd)) or multi-tapers (in [`MTM`](../ref/power-spectra/#mtm)), either of which are generally superior for sleep EEG data, as _C&F_ note.

 For the purpose of this vignette however, we shall uncover a _hidden_ Luna option (actually an internal, debugging feature), which provides direct access to the FFT algorithm via the `-d` option, albeit applying it only to a single signal read from standard input.
+(The [`FFT`](../ref/power-spectra.md#fft) command does the same for EDF signals.)
 From the section above, we've already written the signal to the file `s1.txt`, and so we can run the following, where the second parameter is the sample rate, 400 Hz:

 ```